TRAINING FOR TWO

-If you’re ready to challenge your core beyond basic dead bugs and planks, this advanced core workout is for you.
+If you’re ready to challenge your core beyond basic dead bugs and planks, this advanced core workout with dumbbells is for you.
 Today’s session layers resistance bands, dumbbells, and strategic positioning to create deep core activation, inner thigh engagement, and powerful glute integration.

 This is not just an ab workout — it’s a full trunk stability session designed to improve strength, coordination, and control.
 Let’s break it down.